wacastel/wacastel/README.md

 - 👋 Hi, I’m @wacastel
-- 👀 I’m interested in JavaScript & TypeScript
+- 👀 I’m interested in Python, JavaScript & TypeScript
-- 🌱 I’m currently learning advanced JavaScript topics
+- 🌱 I’m currently learning advanced Python topics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...